lbfm-rwth/gap-lesson/_episodes/06-attributes.md

 {: .output}

-As there usually are several methods applicable to the same object to compute the same information, for instance `AvgOrdOfCollection` is applicable two groups and collections in general, one could ask GAP for the most suitable method to performe the desired task.
+As there usually are several methods applicable to the same object to compute the same information, for instance `AvgOrdOfCollection` is applicable to groups and collections in general, one could ask GAP for the most suitable method to performe the desired task.
 GAP provides the function `ApplicableMethod` to answer that question.
 Here is a first example: